inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 Si = AiBiCi xor (Ci+1)_bar (Ai+Bi+Ci)

-This avoids the need to ripple the carry bits serially down the chain [2].
+This avoids the need to ripple the carry bits serially down the chain.
 Carry and sum terms are implemented using CMOS mirror logic, whereas generate and propagate terms are implemented using Static CMOS logic.

 The proposed circuit add two 4-bit binary numbers and generate a carry out bit if the sum exceeds 15